mapr-demos/drill-spot-price-history/README.md

     ondemand_view od
   where
     iv.InstanceType = sv.InstanceType and
-    iv.InstanceType = od.model
+    iv.InstanceType = od.InstanceType
   group by iv.InstanceType
   order by SpotSavingsPercent desc;
 ```

 Queried as above, Drill will ignore the directories that don't satisfy the `yr = 2015 and mo = 4` constraints, and the query goes a lot faster.
-6 seconds versus almost 6 minutes.
-That's a pretty easy optimization!
+6 seconds versus several minutes.
+That's a pretty easy optimization we can make, and all we have to do to take advantage of it is organize the historical data into a sensible directory scheme.

 What we can also do is store the historical data in a more efficient format.
 Let's convert it to Parquet.